 Dynamize Electric Inc’s ECRA/ESA License number is 7011431 You can verify that we are licensed through the Electrical Safety Authority (ESA) by clicking this link and using the contractor locator tool.

 We know that no two spaces or projects are alike and because of this we like to get a better understanding of what our customers are looking for before giving a price.
 Some jobs are done on time and material basis and some are quoted.
 This is to make sure our customers get exactly what they want for the best price.
-We would be happy to discuss your project vision – call us today.

 We accept payment in the form of cash, cheque and e-Transfer.
 Corporate customers may also wish to setup an account for easy billing.